-- 21. In Fiscal Year 2023, did your agency close the ten oldest pending perfected requests that were reported in Section VII.E. of your Fiscal Year 2022 Annual FOIA Report?
-No. - 22.
-If no, please provide the number of these requests your agency was able to close by the end of the fiscal year, as listed in Section VII.E of your Fiscal Year 2022 Annual FOIA Report.
+21. In Fiscal Year 2024, did your agency close the ten oldest pending perfected requests that were reported in Section VII.E. of your Fiscal Year 2023 Annual FOIA Report?
+TVA closed 10 of 10 requests reported as pending at the end of Fiscal Year 2023.

+22. If no, please provide the number of these requests your agency was able to close by the end of the fiscal year, as listed in Section VII.E of your Fiscal Year 2023 Annual FOIA Report.
 If you had less than ten total oldest requests to close, please indicate that.
-Six (6). - 23.
-Beyond work on the ten oldest requests, please describe any steps your agency took to reduce the overall age of your pending requests.
-Use of electronic tools in some cases to facilitate complex searches.
+N/A.